CourtneyKimbrough/letter-to-future-self/README.md

 # 💌 Letter to Future Self (CLI App)

-A simple and thoughtful command-line Python application that lets you write a letter to your future self.
+A command-line Python application that lets you write a letter to your future self.
 Your letter is saved with a future delivery date, so you can revisit your thoughts and goals later.

 ## 📦 Features